Actions Not Words

-This programme involves Mayfield girls volunteering at a number of local primary, special and nursery schools, care homes, Riding for the Disabled and the Folly Wildlife Trust.
-We also host lunches and afternoon tea groups for the elderly, and undertake charity fundraising throughout the year.
-Over the last two years, we have supported Cafod, the Medaille Trust, Breakthrough Breast Cancer, Kids Company, Walking with the Wounded, Pink Day, Shelter Box, Comic Relief, Sport Relief, Opportunities for Children, Save the Children, Marie Curie, Smile Train, Action on Hearing Loss, Royal British Legion, Children in Need, the Ebola Crisis, Cafod’s Phillipine and Nepal Crises, Rwanda Aid, Book Aid, Malala Foundation, and the Cardinal Hume Centre Care for Carers.
+This programme involves Mayfield girls volunteering at a number of local primary, special, and nursery schools, care homes, Riding for the Disabled, and the Folly Wildlife Trust.
+We also host lunches and afternoon tea groups for older people, and undertake charity fundraising throughout the year.
+In recent years, we have supported Papyrus, Plastic Oceans, the Jesuit Refuge Service, Cafod, the Medaille Trust, Breakthrough Breast Cancer, Kids Company, Walking with the Wounded, Pink Day, Shelter Box, Comic Relief, Sport Relief, Opportunities for Children, Save the Children, Marie Curie, Smile Train, Action on Hearing Loss, Royal British Legion, Children in Need, the Ebola Crisis, Cafod’s Phillipine and Nepal Crises, Rwanda Aid, Book Aid, Malala Foundation, and the Cardinal Hume Centre Care for Carers.

 If you are interested to see more of what we do in support of our local schools and community, further details on the projects we undertake can be found at www.schoolstogether.org.